CrisCorreaS/CET343---Android-Mobile-Development/README.md

 ## 🛠️ Technologies Used
 - Android Studio: The official IDE for Android development.
 - Java: The primary programming language used in this course.
-- ML: For designing UI layouts.
+- XML: For designing UI layouts.

 ## 🚀 Getting Started
 To get started with this repository, follow these steps: